Chelsea Joy Eats

 Description

-Homemade paleo vanilla bean ice cream and sparkling water make an amazing pair in these Fruity Dairy Free Ice Cream Floats!
+Homemade dairy free vanilla bean ice cream and fruity sparkling water make an amazing pair in these Dairy Free Ice Cream Floats - perfect for summer!

 Ingredients